Erectile Dysfunction: UK Online Doctor & a suitable treatment/a suitable treatment

 - Vascular: high BP, diabetes, high cholesterol, smoking

-- Hormonal: low testosterone
+- Hormonal: low hormone support

 - Neurological: nerve damage, MS, after pelvic surgery